September Lawn & Garden Tips

 In the Garden

-Plant perennials such as Asters, Joe Pye Weed, Chrysanthemum, Japanese Anemone and Ornamental Grasses for fall color.
+- Plant Asters, Joe Pye Weed, Chrysanthemum, Japanese Anemone and Ornamental Grasses for fall color.

 In the Home